ouspg/LLM-Secure-Deployment/README.md

 ## Direct deployment
 The application can be deployed directly without sandboxing it with Docker.
 Direct deployment was done with Ubuntu 24.04 and Python 3.12.3.

-In the repository root directory, create and activate a Python virtual environment:
+In the root directory of the repository, create and activate a Python virtual environment:
    - `python -m venv .venv`
    - `source .venv/bin/activate`
 ### Frontend deployment